Vale-Mais/birthdays/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -a, --add   add a new guitarist or band
+  -a, --add   add a new person
 ```

 ## Contributing